 b) The TSH lab test has completely failed us, implying we are “normal” for years while we suffer from clear hypothyroid symptoms.
 Even worse, using it while on thyroid meds seemed to STILL keep us hypothyroid!
 It’s NOT about a pituitary hormone nor that INSANE normal range.
 See Chapter 4 in the updated revised STTM book about the TSH called “Thyroid Stimulating Hooey”, as well Chapter 4 in the STTM II book titled “The Unreliable TSH Lab Test” by Jeffrey Dach, MD.

-3. We need direct T3 in our treatment, whether a working Natural Desiccated Thyroid (NDT) like Armour (Naturethroid, WP and NP Thyroid all went downhill), or adding T3 to T4.
-There are even over-the-counter bovine versions to try.
+3. We need direct T3 in our treatment, whether T4/T3, T3-only, or a working Natural Desiccated Thyroid (NDT) like Armour.
 And with any of the latter, getting those frees optimal is key.

 All along, there was always a treatment which worked far better, as has been strongly reported by patients.
 It should have always been about having T3 in our treatment, and getting optimal…NOT forcing us to live on T4 alone.
 Though many of the prescription NDT’s went south the last few years, there are proven alternatives—scroll down on this page.
 Plus it’s IMPORTANT to have good iron and cortisol before raising to prevent problems with T3 in your treatment.